Title: Moon (2009)

 Joe Says: Moon is a one-man play, an old school sci-fi mystery, and is altogether spectacular.

 Science Fiction used to be just that: fictional storytelling with an underlying, relatable theme set in a fantastic environment pseudo-grounded within the realities of science.
 Authors like Heinlein, Bradbury, and Dick understood and thrived in this medium, setting the tempo for the imaginations of the next generation; their film adaptations, for the most part, were not as spectacular.
 That next generation, however, seemed to forget the thematic elements of such stories and focused instead on the spectacle of fiction.
-Moon pleasantly and professionally recaptures the feel and the message of those tales from a by-gone era.
+Moon pleasantly and professionally recaptures the feel and the message of those tales from a bygone era.

 Moon Movie Review